kolkhis/tech-notes/windows/misc.md

 Type `services` in the start menu, and find the `Connected User Experiences and Telemtry` service.
 Double click and set "Startup Type" to `Disabled`, then click the `Stop` button if it's running.

+## Misc.
+Optimization

+Type in `sysdm.cpl` in the start menu.
+Open it, go to "Advanced", "Performance Settings", and select "Adjust for best performance".
+This will disable random, useless animations that take up compute.